Pregnancy

 Prenatal care improves pregnancy outcomes.
 Nutrition during pregnancy is important to ensure healthy growth of the fetus.
-Prenatal care may also include avoiding recreational drugs (including tobacco and alcohol), taking regular exercise, having blood tests, and regular physical examinations.
+Prenatal care also include avoiding recreational drugs (including tobacco and alcohol), taking regular exercise, having blood tests, and regular physical examinations.
 Complications of pregnancy may include disorders of high blood pressure, gestational diabetes, iron-deficiency anemia, and severe nausea and vomiting.
-In the ideal childbirth, labor begins on its own "at term".
+In the ideal childbirth, labour begins on its own "at term".
 Babies born before 37 weeks are "preterm" and at higher risk of health problems such as cerebral palsy.
 Babies born between weeks 37 and 39 are considered "early term" while those born between weeks 39 and 41 are considered "full term".
-Babies born between weeks 41 and 42 weeks are considered "late term" while after 42 weeks they are considered "post term".
-Delivery before 39 weeks by labor induction or caesarean section is not recommended unless required for other medical reasons.
+Babies born between weeks 41 and 42 weeks are considered "late-term" while after 42 weeks they are considered "post-term".
+Delivery before 39 weeks by labour induction or caesarean section is not recommended unless required for other medical reasons.

-About 213 million pregnancies occurred in 2012, of which, 190 million (89%) were in the developing world and 23 million (11%) were in the developed world.
-The number of pregnancies in women aged between 15 and 44 is 133 per 1,000 women.
-About 10% to 15% of recognized pregnancies end in miscarriage.
-In 2016, complications of pregnancy resulted in 230,600 maternal deaths, down from 377,000 deaths in 1990.
-Common causes include bleeding, infections, hypertensive diseases of pregnancy, obstructed labor, miscarriage, abortion, or ectopic pregnancy.
-Globally, 44% of pregnancies are unplanned.
-Over half (56%) of unplanned pregnancies are aborted.
-Among unintended pregnancies in the United States, 60% of the women used birth control to some extent during the month pregnancy began.